Gehad799/Movies_Project/README.md

 # Api that we used to fetch movies
 https://www.omdbapi.com/

-# If you need to try the project you should install node on your pc
+# If you need to try the project:
+- npm i      : to install node-modules
+- npm start  :to run the server

 # You can watch the project demo through this link:
 https://drive.google.com/file/d/1OsW0yPMRkjwGRpU8-p3lwap8oHM608BY/view?usp=sharing